rjhancock/megamek-games/docker.md

 of tutorials on setting up a server.
 They can be used with other providers as well.

-For this tutorial, we'll be using their cheapest droplet to setup an instance on which is $5/mo USD as of this writing.
+For this tutorial, we'll be using their second-cheapest droplet to setup an instance on which is $6/mo USD as of this writing.
 This will allow us to dedicate 768M of ram to MegaMek which should be more than enough for most games and scenarios.
-If you need more, upgrading to the $10/mo USD instance is a few clicks and the settings can be adjusted to give MegaMek 1536M of ram instead.
+If you need more, upgrading to the $12/mo USD instance is a few clicks and the settings can be adjusted to give MegaMek 1536M of ram instead.
 In our testing, that was overkill.

 > If increasing the ram, adjust the start up script and replace the two
 > instances of 768 with the amount of memory you want to allocate.